← All products

 The problem

-Initial FedRAMP authorization routinely consumes two to four full-time engineers for 12 to 24 months.
+Traditional FedRAMP authorization consumes two to four full-time engineers for 12 to 24 months.
 Continuous monitoring then consumes them indefinitely: monthly ConMon deliverables, quarterly scans, annual reassessments, POA&M tracking, SSP drift reviews.

 How it works